shahmhussain/space-x-app/README.md

 - Jest and React Testing Library, I tested the all the component behaviours and demostrate how to test the Redux store.
   I have 100% coverage on everything except store.ts and LaunchApi.ts

 - Accessibility, the web page can be navigated through via the tab button.
-I used aria tags and used HTML 5 tags as this has out of the box functionality.
+For screen readers, I used aria tags and used HTML 5 tags as this has out of the box functionality.
 Ag Grid also provides hotkey support for improved accessiblity support.

 Optional Extras